 A fixed alteration to your home such as a grab rail or a walk-in shower could help you or a member of your household live independently for longer.

 Stafford and Rural Homes (SARH) Customers or anyone who lives with them on a permanent basis with a disability that prevents them from living an independent life, can request an aid or adaptation.

 To apply for a minor adaptation such as a grab rail or secondary stair rail, or a small item of equipment such as a toilet riser seat, contact Social Services Centre on:

 Social Services aim to contact you within 12 weeks.

 Please note: There is no need to complete a SARH self assessment form for a minor adaptation.

 To apply for a major adaptation such as a level access shower, stair lift or ramps you should:

-2) Once you have received a response from SARH: email Staffordshire Cares who administer the scheme and request a major adaptation assessment.
+1) Contact Staffordshire Cares and request a major adaptation assessment.
 This process can take up to 12 weeks.
 Telephone: 0300 111 8010.